Finding a Place to Live

 contact the Office of Housing and Residential Education: (615) 322-2591 Move-in dates information for new undergraduate students available here.

 Finding a place to live can be daunting.
 This page aims to serve graduate students, scholars and interns to find housing in Nashville.
-If you are looking for permanent housing during your stay in Nashville, we have the following tips for you to help with the process:
+If you are looking for permanent housing during your stay in Nashville, we have some general tips for you to help with the process.

 If you arrive in Nashville and need temporary housing until you have secured something more permanent you might consider extended-stay hotels, vacation rentals, or youth hostels.
 Check out the options on Vanderbilt travel site: